1624252/Theme-Park/README.md

 ***
 Here is a list of everything you can do within the park:
 ### Menu Screen
 - Click "Guest List" in the middle left for descriptions of guests.
+See the third point in [Notes](#Notes) if you are confused about why the guests do not seem to be performing all of the listed interactions.
 - Click each section (either click the banner label or one of the rides) to explore further.
 - Click "Exit" in the top right corner to exit the park.